Orange-OpenSource/a11y-guidelines/src/en/articles/watch-august-september-2025.md

 - 2.4.3 Focus order: https://tarnoff.info/2025/08/25/a11y-101-2-4-3-focus-order/
 - 2.4.11, 2.4.12 Focus not obscured, details: https://a11y-blog.dev/en/articles/wcag-focus-not-obscured/
 - 1.4.4 Resize text: https://www.dennisdeacon.com/web/accessibility/testing-methods-resize-text/
-- The laws of A11y: https://www.tempertemper.net/blog/making-sense-of-accessibility-and-the-law
+- The laws of a11y: https://www.tempertemper.net/blog/making-sense-of-accessibility-and-the-law
 - 2.4.1 Bypass blocks: https://tarnoff.info/2025/08/04/a11y-101-2-4-1-bypass-blocks/
-- What is/is not the WCAG and the EAA: https://www.getstark.co/blog/wcag-vs-eaa/
+- What are/are not the WCAG and the EAA: https://www.getstark.co/blog/wcag-vs-eaa/
 - 2.4.4 Link Purpose: https://tarnoff.info/2025/09/22/a11y-101-2-4-4-link-purpose-in-context/

 ## Accessibility Implementation Strategy

-- The different means of remediation in A11y, great: https://equalizedigital.com/how-to-scope-accessibility-remediation/
+- The different means of remediation in a11y, great: https://equalizedigital.com/how-to-scope-accessibility-remediation/
 - Everything about accessible emails, a real treasure (fr): https://www.badsender.com/guides/accessibilite-et-email/#h-les-bonnes-pratiques-d-accessibilite-a-mettre-en-place-dans-le-code-de-vos-emails
 - Accessible components?: https://hidde.blog/component-conformance/
-- Figures and data on the economics of A11y: https://www.nascio.org/wp-content/uploads/2025/08/NASCIO_The-Economic-Case-for-Digital-Accessibility_2025_a11y.pdf
+- Figures and data on the economics of a11y: https://www.nascio.org/wp-content/uploads/2025/08/NASCIO_The-Economic-Case-for-Digital-Accessibility_2025_a11y.pdf
-- Complex data, how to make it A11y: https://blog.pope.tech/2025/09/08/how-to-make-complex-data-accessible-for-users-with-disabilities/
+- Complex datas, how to make them accessible: https://blog.pope.tech/2025/09/08/how-to-make-complex-data-accessible-for-users-with-disabilities/
-- The biggest flaws in A11y that are leading to legal action (in the US): https://tarnoff.info/2025/09/01/how-to-minimize-legal-risks-in-accessibility-compliance/
+- The biggest flaws in a11y that are leading to legal action (in the US): https://tarnoff.info/2025/09/01/how-to-minimize-legal-risks-in-accessibility-compliance/
 - Longevity of WCAG and video: https://yatil.net/blog/wcags-longevity
 - A11y is a journey, with no final destination: https://www.dennisdeacon.com/web/accessibility/digital-accessibility-is-a-journey-not-a-destination/
-- Why there are so few A11y bug bounties: https://chrisyoong.com/blog/why-is-big-tech-not-running-accessibility-bug-bounties
+- Why are there so few a11y bug bounties?: https://chrisyoong.com/blog/why-is-big-tech-not-running-accessibility-bug-bounties
-- How much should you spend on A11y: https://karlgroves.com/how-much-should-you-spend-on-accessibility/
+- How much should you spend on a11y?: https://karlgroves.com/how-much-should-you-spend-on-accessibility/
 - Horizontal scroller, not a good idea: https://adrianroselli.com/2025/08/horizontal-scrolling-containers-are-not-a-content-strategy.html
-- Strategy LMS (Learning Management System) accessibility strategy: https://blog.pope.tech/2025/09/30/learning-management-system-lms-accessibility-strategy/
+- LMS (Learning Management System) accessibility strategy: https://blog.pope.tech/2025/09/30/learning-management-system-lms-accessibility-strategy/
 - Universal Design and Inclusive Design, two levers for accessibility: https://www.tpgi.com/universal-design-vs-inclusive-design/
 - Accessibility benefits everyone, yes, but it's not the primary objective (fr): https://ideance.net/blog/4393/accessibilite-confort-recentrer-les-priorites/

 ## Testing Accessibility

-- An A11y Audit Guide for projects that require it: https://www.microassist.com/digital-accessibility/web-accessibility-audit-buyers-guide/
+- An a11y Audit Guide for projects that require it: https://www.microassist.com/digital-accessibility/web-accessibility-audit-buyers-guide/
 - Design System Audit: https://archive.fo/bPvT1
-- "Best Practices" to Use with precautions:
+- "Best Practices" to use with precautions:
   - https://www.craigabbott.co.uk/blog/best-practice-is-just-your-opinion/
   - https://yatil.net/blog/about-best-practices
 - Test 1.4.5 Images of text: https://www.dennisdeacon.com/web/accessibility/testing-methods-images-of-text/